-All initial appointments are currently by phone.
-In person consultations will be arranged once the doctor has triaged your symptoms and if they feel it is appropriate.
+All initial appointments are by phone.
+In person "face to face" consultations will be arranged once the doctor has triaged your symptoms and if they feel it is appropriate.

 Appointments with the nurses are either by phone or in person depending on the nature of the appointment.

 Wherever possible please book appointments online using the Patient Access link at the top of this page.